 Dr. Lisa Patriquin, TGC Program Director for Youth and Young Adults

-We introduced the Middle and Upper School students to several extraordinary female leaders from many faith traditions, and talked about what has made them influential agents of change.
+We introduced the Middle and Upper School students to extraordinary female leaders from many faith traditions, and talked about what has made them influential agents of change.
 Each speaker highlighted one historical leader, one contemporary leader and one local leader.
 This focus enabled students to see that women have always seen needs or opportunities and used their own talents to bring positive change.

 Growing Up in a Lesser Known Religious Tradition